 In these situations such traditional methods of recovery may fail.
-And I will recommend Kernel for Exchange Server Recovery, which is a sort of specialist in Exchange database recovery, as it can do equally well in any of these circumstances.
+And I will recommend Exchange Server Recovery software, which is a sort of specialist in Exchange database recovery, as it can do equally well in any of these circumstances.
 Even if a backup is not there, or transactions logs are not available, you can still open the corrupt, damaged database file by software and restore the messages granularly or all at the same time in a simple copy-paste way.

 Tool Process Recover and Restore Mailbox Database in Exchange 2016

 - Install and launch the Exchange server recovery software on your system.